garrandall/popular-music-data/tracks/9-am-in-dallas-drake.md

 And have girls fall through like coins in a couch
 Now we just fuckin all the bitches they warned us about Scared for the first time everything has clicked
-What if I dont really do the numbers they predict Considerin the fact that I'm the one that they just picked To write a chapter in history this shit has got me sick But if I really do it dont expect to get a split
-Cause this truly is some shit I don't expect you all to get
+What if I don't really do the numbers they predict Considerin the fact that I'm the one that they just picked To write a chapter in history this shit has got me sick But if I really do it don't expect to get a split Cause this truly is some shit I don't expect you all to get

 Im nervous but I'm about to kill it cause they about to let the realist team in